erlendr/clojure-todo/README.md

 - Download and install [leiningen-win-installer](http://leiningen-win-installer.djpowell.net/)

 ## Starting the fleetdb database
-Run `java -cp fleetdb-standalone.jar fleetdb.server -f clojure-todo.fdb` from the `fleet-db` directory
+Run `java -cp fleetdb-standalone.jar fleetdb.server -f clojure-todo.fdb` from the `fleet-db` directory.
+This will start a database at `localhost:3400`.

 ## Running the app
-Run `lein ring server-headeless`
+ - Run `lein ring server-headeless`
+ - Visit `localhost:3000` in a browser